sethan hamta

 Where To Stay In Sethan

-So speaking of where to stay, you can either choose to stay in an Igloo.
-An igloo experience is only available in winter.
+Speaking of where to stay, if it’s winter, stay in one of those snow-igloos (which isn’t a very comfortable experience but definitely something unique).
+Please note that an igloo experience is only available in winter.
 To some, Sethan is also known as Igloo Village Manali.

 Please note that Igloos are only available between January and March.
 Starting in April, the igloos start melting.

-Please note that nearly 90% of guesthouses in Hamta Valley are located outside (and before) Sethan village because of the no-network zone in Sethan.
+Nearly 90% of guesthouses in Hamta Valley are located outside (and before) Sethan village because of the no-network zone in Sethan.
 Even BSNL has no network in Sethan Village.
 Around half a kilometre before you enter the village (precisely at Curve 35) phone networks disappear.
-Additionally, the valley view, which most people visit Hamta for, isn’t available from any guesthouse located inside of the village.

-Some of the hotels and places to stay in Hamta Valley are Glamping Club, Mystic Heist, Dream Hamta Cafe, Nirvana Hamta Retreat and Awe Glamping.
+Some of the hotels and places to stay in Hamta Valley are Glamping Club, Mystic Heist, Dream Hamta Cafe, Nirvana Hamta Retreat, the White Musk, the Glamp Eco and Awe Glamping.

 How To Reach Sethan from Manali